A simple comparison graphic showing Make vs Workato vs eZintegrations with brief summaries of their integration capabilities.

 Workato

-• Mid to large enterprises using primarily SaaS systems
+Mid-to-large enterprises using primarily SaaS systems

-• Department-level automation (finance, HR, customer success)
+Department-level automation (finance, HR, customer success)

-• API-driven integrations with moderate complexity
+API-driven workflows with moderate complexity

 eZintegrations

-• Enterprises with legacy + cloud systems
+Enterprises with legacy + cloud systems

-• High-volume, real-time, or batch data integration
+High-volume real-time or batch data integration

-• Centralized automation, analytics, and data pipelines
+Centralized automation, analytics, and data pipelines

 Product and Integration Capabilities